 Product information

 Experience the exceptional performance of Lucas Synthetic Brake Fluid DOT 4, a top-tier blend of polyethylene glycol ethers and additives designed to meet or surpass the industry's minimum dry boiling point standards.
-This high-quality brake fluid is fully compatible with all brake system rubber components and other brake fluids, delivering comprehensive protection against seal hardening or softening and effectively stopping absorbing moisture safeguarding against rust and corrosion.
+This high-quality brake fluid is fully compatible with all brake system rubber components and other brake fluids, delivering comprehensive protection against seal hardening or softening and effectively stopping the absorption of moisture, safeguarding against rust and corrosion.

 Count on Lucas Synthetic Brake Fluid DOT 4 to provide outstanding lubricity, ensuring smooth and efficient operation within your vehicle's braking system.
 With its superior formulation, this brake fluid stands as a reliable choice for maintaining peak braking performance while prioritizing the longevity and resilience of essential brake system components.